Sitting on heaps of essentials

 The fortunes and fate they left behind,

-Stories of neighbours she had lived with half her life.
+Stories of neighbors she had lived with half her life.

 Stories of why one of her sons lost his mind.